justinwon777/trickcombo_site/README.md

 - Combo builder that lets you see all possible combinations and make your own combos from scratch

 ### Technical Highlights
-- Bidirectional, cyclic graph implemented with dicitionaries using data parsed from a spreadsheet
+- Bidirectional, cyclic graph implemented with dictionaries using data parsed from a spreadsheet
 - Depth-first search algorithm used to traverse graphs forwards, backwards, and finish incomplete paths
 - Full stack, dynamic website created with the tech stack below